huangxin77/firework_sdk_official/README.md

+### Callbacks

+The sdk provides two sets of callback, the code below is self explanatory .

+FireworkSDK.addOnItemClickListener(object: VideoFeedAdapter.OnItemClickListener {

+    override fun onItemClicked(positionInFeed: Int, title: String, uniqueVideoId: String, duration: Float) {
+        // called when user clicks on one of the thumbnails in the VideoFeedView }
+})

+FireworkSDK.addVideoPlaybackStatusListener(object: FireworkSDK.VideoPlaybackStatusListener {
+    override fun buffering() {
+        // video is bufferring
+    }

+    override fun playing() {
+	// video will begin playing
+    }

+    override fun duration(duration: Long) {
+	// total duration of the video
+    }

+    override fun completed() {
+	// the complete length of the video has been played
+    }

+    override fun currentPosition(currentPosition: Long) {
+	// progress as the video is playing
+    }

+    override fun nowPlaying(index: Int, title: String, encodedId: String) {
+	// details of the video that will begin to play
+    }

+})

 ### Pagination
 VideoFeedFragment as well as FireworkPlayerFragment will progressively load small chunk of data as user scrolls the feed ensuring optimized use of network bandwidth.

-### Video Playback
+### Common Errors

-When user clicks on one of the thumbnails from the video feed integrated in your application, FireworkSDK handles the onClick event and starts the video playback.
+1. When user clicks on one of the thumbnails from the video feed integrated in your application, FireworkSDK handles the onClick event and starts the video 	playback.
 If you have not already added PlaybackActivity to your AndroidManifest file, you should.
 The application will crash without it.

+2. Blank feed - If there is mismatch between application id you provided  or app_id is wrong, authentication will fail and you won't see anything on the screen .
+You can check this condition using adb logcat | grep NetworkLog